MinuraPunchihewa/Authorship-Identification-Language-Modelling/README.md

-# Language Models for Authorship Identification
+# A Language Modelling Approach to Authorship Identification for Online Examinations in Sinhala
 This research project explores the use of Language Models for the purpose identifying the author of a given piece of writing.

 The related findings have been published here,